 - Bedsores, pressure sores (also known as pressure ulcers)

 A lot of South Carolina nursing home abuse happens simply because people think they can scare an elderly person into not telling anyone what is going on.
 It’s just like the bully in the schoolyard picking on the little kid and threatening to hurt him worse if he tells his parents.

 As Nursing Home Abuse Attorneys We Can Help

 If a loved one has been injured in a nursing home, the situation can be confusing and immensely emotional.
 When the injury was sustained due to malpractice or abuse, the feeling of betrayal accompanies these already overwhelming emotions making the situation all the more difficult.

 Because our team at Johnstone & Gabhart, LLP, has more than 50 years of combined experience working on complex personal injury and medical malpractice cases, there is no nursing home injury case for which we are not prepared.
-Our attorneys combine a personal and compassionate approach to counsel with an unrelenting dedication and comprehensive knowledge to work on issues, including:
+We are committed to bringing an end to Charleston nursing home abuse and making sure that our elders get the care they deserve.

-While we understand that there is nothing we can do to take back an elder abuse injury, we are committed to obtaining justice and compensation our clients deserve while bolstering accountability among elder care facilities.
+While we understand that there is nothing we can do to take back an elder abuse injury, we are a law firm committed to obtaining justice and compensation our clients deserve while bolstering accountability among eldercare facilities.